 Large building airtightness testing helps measure how much air leaks through the building envelope in multi-unit residential, commercial, and institutional properties.
 It provides clear data to support energy performance, code compliance, quality control, and better long-term building efficiency.

 Large building airtightness testing may follow recognized standards used to measure air leakage, verify enclosure performance, and support compliance and project documentation.
 Depending on the project scope, the following standards may apply.
-ASTM E1827 and ASTM E779 are commonly referenced for fan pressurization testing, while ASTM E1186 is used for air leakage site detection.
-ABAA T0001 is also used for building enclosure airtightness compliance testing.
+ASTM E3158 is commonly used for large or multi-zone buildings, while ASTM E1827 and ASTM E779 are commonly referenced for fan pressurization testing.
+ASTM E1186 is used for air leakage site detection, and ABAA T0001 is used for building enclosure airtightness compliance testing.

 Energy Efficiency: Reducing uncontrolled air leakage lowers the amount of energy needed for heating and cooling, which can help improve energy performance, reduce operating costs, and support better overall building efficiency.